htkq6t5g6m-cell/friendly-football/README.md

-# friendly-football
+# Friendly Football ⚽️

-# Friendly Football  A grassroots football app that connects teams, leagues, and tournaments for friendly matches and open fixtures.  ## Early Concept - Post or find friendlies (by age group, location, date) - Leagues can post drop-out fixtures - Organisers can post tournaments and fill team slots - Teams can message and confirm matches
+**The grassroots football network** — connecting teams, leagues, and tournaments for friendly matches and open fixtures.

+## 🌍 Concept
+- Teams can post open friendly slots (age group, location, home/away)
+- Leagues can post last-minute drop-out fixtures
+- Organisers can post open tournament places
+- Teams can apply and confirm matches instantly

+## 💡 Why it matters
+Grassroots football teams currently rely on Facebook groups and WhatsApp chats to find friendlies.
+Friendly Football makes it simple, organised, and fast — all in one place.

+## 🚧 Current status
+Planning & design stage — development starting soon.